kirchners-manta/conan_manual/README.rst

 CONAN - Program and Manual
 =======================================

-This GitHub repository contains the python modules of CONAN and the documentation for the manual webpage
+This GitHub repository contains the documentation for the manual webpage

 Read the manual here: